-With Sydney's Gay and Lesbian Mardi Gras and Melbourne Gay Pride March just around the corner, we thought that now would be the perfect time to have a chat to one of our fabulous Base staff members about her experience as a gay backpacker in Australia.
+With Sydney's Gay and Lesbian Mardi Gras and Melbourne Gay Pride March being so popular, we thought we should have a chat to one of our fabulous Base staff members about her experience as a gay backpacker in Australia.
 As anticipated, our chat with Emily further validated our belief that if we were to coin individuals based on common traits, values and an approach to life, then "backpackers," whether gay, straight, transgender, German, Australian, Christian (you get the idea), as a "type" of people, share more commonalities as a group, than that of the gay community as a whole.
 In simple terms and generally speaking of course (there's always an exception to every generalisation), "backpackers," regardless of heritage, culture or sexual orientation, all share a common lust for life, open mindedness and a curiosity and tolerance of different cultures, countries and customs.

 Anyway enough philosophical jargon... meet Emily:

 Lets start off with your name, age and hometown?
 Emily.
 I'm 26 years old and I am from Wellingborough, England